jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

         configurations.

-We will create a new file in /etc/X11/xorg.conf.d called 52-wacom-options.conf to add configuration Options to.
+We will create a new file in /etc/X11/xorg.conf.d called 52-wacom-options.conf to add configuration Options to it.
 Numbering it 52 ensures it will be run after the 50-wacom.conf in /usr/share/X11/xorg.conf.d/.

 More than one configuration snippet may apply to any device.